nirmata/terraform-provider-nirmata/docs/resources/kind_cluster_registered.md

 ---
-page_title: "nirmata_cluster_registered Resource"
+page_title: "nirmata_kind_cluster_registered Resource"
 ---

 # nirmata_cluster_registered Resource

-An existing cluster that is registered using local Kubernetes credentials.
+An existing kind cluster that is registered using local Kubernetes credentials.

 ## Example Usage

 Register an existing KIND cluster using Kubernetes credentials.
 The new cluster is created and the controller YAMLs are downloaded to a temporary folder.
-The YAMLs are then applied to the existing cluster using the `kubectl` providers.
+The YAMLs are then applied to the existing kind cluster using the `kubectl` providers.

 **NOTE:** this example needs to be applied in two phases, as the YAML file count is computed during the apply phase of the nirmata_cluster_registered resource.
 Steps:
 1. terraform init